Changissnz/nu_merchant_principal/README.md

-explicit mention of associative terms, such as consequences and conclusions, belonging to judgments is necessary to discuss the topic as an outline of cognitive processes.
+explicit mention of associative terms, such as consequences and conclusions, belonging to judgments is necessary to discuss the topic in this outline of cognitive processes.

 A sentient being can "perceive" something.
 And then that same being forms a judgment of it.